Disclaimer

 Workshop Monitoring Network Activity During a Download

-Goal: To generate network traffic by downloading a file and observe the activity using ss
+Goal: To generate network traffic by downloading a file and observe the activity using ss, iftop, nload, and ip.

 Steps: